rchapman2022/BIOI4980-Senior-Project-Chapman/README.md

 After each analysis is complete, the following files will be added to each subset directory:
 - a .csv file containing differentially upregulated genes
 - a .csv file containing differentially downregulated genes
-- volcano plots for the differentially up and down regulated genes
+- volcano plots for the differentially upregulated and downregulated genes
-- a folder containg the pathfindR results will be added to the subset directory.
+- a folder containing the pathfindR results will be added to the subset directory.
 - a pathway enrichment plot for the top 15 enriched pathways

 ```